 Your loved one might have granted this authority to you or someone else by creating a durable power of attorney.
 A durable power of attorney is a document in which your loved one (called the Principal”) names one or more people (called “attorneys in fact”) to make financial decisions on their behalf.
 A Durable Power of Attorney for Health Care (also known as a Health Care Directive) appoints one or more people to make health care decisions for your loved one when they are unable to do so.
 In Missouri, a durable power of attorney for health care and financial decision-making may be “springing,” meaning it is only effective upon certain circumstances, often when the Principal lacks the mental incapacity that triggers their Agent to be able to act, or the power of attorney may take effect immediately.
 For a springing power of attorney based on incapacity, a letter from the Principal’s physician certifying incapacity is usually required by financial institutions and health care providers.

 If you are unable to locate a durable power of attorney for health care or financial matters, or if there are disputes about the validity of an existing durable power of attorney, you may need to contact an attorney to discuss the need for the appointment of a conservator (to have authority given by the court to handle the finances of an incapacitated person) or a guardian (to have authority given by the court to handle health and personal care decisions of an incapacitated person) through an action filed in the probate court.

 When an elderly or incapacitated relative needs assistance managing their finances and health care decisions, determining what planning has been done and what options are best can be daunting.
-You should consult with an elder law attorney at Paule, Camazine & Blumenthal, P.C. to discuss the options available to you.
+You should consult with a St. Louis and Clayton, MO, elder law attorney at Paule, Camazine & Blumenthal, P.C. to discuss the options available to you.